• Home

 Dandelions are a type of dioecious flower.
 Dandelion plants contain male and female flowers which produce bright yellow petals.

-Dandelions spread through their dandelion seeds, flowering in the spring and maturing over summer.
+Dandelions spread through their seeds, flowering in the spring and maturing over summer.
 Many die in winter but plants can regrow from the root the following year.

 Dandelion Life Cycle